tenancy/docs/docs/hyn/5.x/cache.md

 }
 ```

-Doesn't require a new Cache driver, as it's just manually implementing the existing Redis driver.
-All this does is override the default prefix, which lets you do by setting a custom cache driver in `config/cache.php`.
+This does not require a new Cache driver, as it's just manually implementing
+the existing Redis driver.
+All this does is override the default prefix,
+which lets you do by setting a custom cache driver in `config/cache.php`.

 ```php
 'redis' => [